nikhil-donthula/lynks/README.md

   python3 open_links.py
   ```

 *Oh Noo!!!
 I have to run a command to open my links/URLs?*😒 --- Dont Worry if this is your feeling.
-Lets make it more simple for us.
+Lets make it more simple.

 Lets do few more steps: